 Fix 2: Check for memory-hogging programs

-High RAM usage is not necessarily concerning, but if your laptop is running slow, then a possible explanation is that some programs have taken up too many resources for your laptop to run at a faster speed.
+High RAM usage is not necessarily concerning.
+But if your laptop has been running slow, then some programs may have taken up too many resources so your laptop can’t run at a faster speed.
+Multitasking is not a good idea when your laptop is already slow or if you want to prevent it from being laggy.
 Here’s how to check for the memory-hogging programs:

 - Right-click your taskbar, then click Task Manager.